ASFOpenSARlab/opensarlab-docs/developer_docs/deploy_OpenSARlab.md

     1. Run any tests for this image that you added to the tests directory
 1. Remove the images/sar directory and sar.sh test script, unless you plan to use the sar image
 1. Add a test script for your image
-    1. use sar,sh as an example
+    1. use sar.sh as an example
     1. name it <image_namespace>.sh
 1. Edit tests/finale.sh
     1. Delete "bash sar.sh" if not using it